awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

      + Run a dedicated hardware instance—Launches the instance as a Dedicated Instance\.
 For more information, see [Dedicated Instances](dedicated-instance.md)\.
      + Launch the instance on a Dedicated Host—Launches the instance onto a Dedicated Host with configurable affinity\.
    + **Affinity**—Choose one of the following:
-     + This instance can run on any one of my hosts—the instance launches onto any available Dedicated Host in your account that supports its instance type\.
+     + This instance can run on any one of my hosts—The instance launches onto any available Dedicated Host in your account that supports its instance type\.
-     + This instance can only run on the selected host—the instance is only able to run on the Dedicated Host selected for **Target Host**\.
+     + This instance can only run on the selected host—The instance is only able to run on the Dedicated Host selected for **Target Host**\.
    + **Target Host**—Select the Dedicated Host that the instance must run on\.
 If no target host is listed, you may not have available, compatible Dedicated Hosts in your account\.

    For more information, see [Understanding Auto\-Placement and Affinity](#dedicated-hosts-understanding)\.